getlantern/lantern/README.md

 using [Faye](http://faye.jcoglan.com/) to implement Lantern's bayeux server ([CometD](http://cometd.org/)).

-If we can eventually record the state the real Lantern backend pushes to the frontend, we can have the mock backend replay the captured states, so the full behavior of the frontend can be tested independently.

 See [SPECS.md](https://github.com/getlantern/lantern-ui/blob/master/SPECS.md)
 for specifications of the state and the state transitions developed for the new UI (work in progress).